asharsha30-1996/LLM_SMART_ASSISTANCE/README.md

 Given in the prompt to handle all possible date oriented words like 'next monday, next friday, next week, next month etc' (as per testing they are working fine)

-**Note: We never exposed the tokens to openAI we used openAI only for prompting.**
+**Note: Never exposed the tokens to openAI we used openAI only for prompting.
+Also I set the working business hour 9AM to 6PM for this use case any time outside this time is discarded**

 # 4.Drafting and sending emails to recipients: